rjspiers/qgis-standalone-map-export/README.md

 ```

 #### Location:
-Specift coords to set the map canvas to:
+Specify coords to set the map canvas to:
 ```python
 make_pdf(500000, 150000, 505000, 155000, filter_expression)
 ```